upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/intro_mon_visual_source_diagnostics.md

 An unchanged candidate is not proof by itself.
 It is a short list for local inspection: if the visible intro sprite stays at the base species while the known FRLG sources changed, unchanged front asset, palette asset, table-entry, or species-literal candidates near plausible code/data regions are the best follow-up targets.

+The current CFRU/DPE writer intentionally uses only the confirmed pointer-table source shape.
+It does not write raw species literals and does not scan arbitrary candidates during saving.

 ## Opt-in local report